 Solution: Understand which hosts need to be accessed for SLE instance registration and software updates; Create a new security rule to allow connections from the SLE instance to these specific hosts.

-The IP addresses of the Region servers configured for a SLE instance can be found in the “
+The IP addresses of the Region servers used by a SLE instance are located in the “

 /etc/regionserverclnt.cfg file.
-During instance registration, the client asks a Region server where it can find the Update servers for its local region.
-The Region server responds to the client with a list of Update servers within or near the instance’s region.
+During instance registration, the client asks one of these Region servers where it can find the Update servers for its region.
+The Region server responds to the client with a list of Update servers within or near the instance’s local region.
 The client then attempts a connection to one of these Update servers and registers against the first server to respond.
-The IP address of the selected Update server is written to the client’s local
+The IP address of the selected Update server is added to the client’s local

-Any cloud user security measures must allow connections from the SLE instance to the Region and Update server for repository access and instance registration to work correctly.
+Any public cloud user security measures must allow connections from the SLE instance to the Region servers as well as its assigned Update server for repository access and instance registration to work correctly.

 Problem: Cloud instance network traffic is routed through user’s on-premise datacenter before reaching the Update Infrastructure servers.
 Region and Update servers do not respond to zypper or registration requests.